DevriX/Easy-Image-Gallery/readme.txt

 Contributors: devrix, nofearinc
 Tags: image gallery, image, galleries, simple, easy, devrix Requires at least: 3.5
-Tested up to: 5.0.3
+Tested up to: 5.2.2
-Stable tag: 1.3.1
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily create an image gallery on your posts, pages or any custom post type

 == Description ==

-There comes a time when you need more flexibility than the standard WP gallery offers, That's when this plugin steps in.
-This plugin's goal is to make it easy to create a gallery and place it wherever you need.
-A perfect example would be to create a product gallery for an ecommerce website and then have the flexibility to position it where you wanted to match your theme's design.

 This plugin allows you to easily create an image gallery on any post, page or custom post type.
 Images are can be added and previewed from the metabox.
 Images can be re-ordered by drag and drop.

+About:

+There comes a time when you need more flexibility than the standard WP gallery offers, That’s when this plugin steps in.
+This plugin’s goal is to make it easy to create a gallery and place it wherever you need.
+A perfect example would be to create a product gallery for an ecommerce website and then have the flexibility to position it where you wanted to match your theme’s design.

 Features:

 1. Added the possibility to add two or more different galleries on one page
-1. Fixed image styles.
-1. Fixed some of PHP errors & bugs.
 1. Drag and drop re-ordering
 1. Add gallery to any post, page or custom post type
 1. If more than one image is added to the gallery, the images become grouped in the lightbox so you can easily view the next one